Practice theory: Habitus

 Along with practices, habitus is a key concept in practice theory.
 Bourdieu defined habitus as "a structuring structure, which organizes practices and the perception of practices" (1984: 170).
 First proposed by philosopher Marcel Mauss, Bourdieu uses the term habitus to refer to patterns of thought and behavior which are deeply internalized structures.
 Habitus is composed of social conventions, rules, values, etc., that guide our everyday practices.
 These mental structures are representations of the external social structures people interact with on a daily basis.
 They inform our practice and give meaning to the world and are what drives us to behave in accordance with social and cultural conventions.
 Habitus is also influenced by external individual forces, such as confronting a new social norm, or a new way of doing things.
 Like structure, habitus is also the product of historical events.
+Practice theory is also widely used to analyze social behavior in modern societies.

 The embodied component of the habitus is the hexis.
 It is manifested as an individual's gait, gesture, postures, accent etc. A closely related notion to Bourdieu's habitus is Michel Foucault's concept of 'discipline'.
 Like habitus, discipline 'is structure and power that have been impressed on the body forming permanent dispositions'.
 In contrast to Bourdieu, though, Foucault laid particular emphasis on the violence through which modern regimes (e.g. prisons and asylums) are used as a form of social control.

+Practice theory is also widely used to analyze social behavior in modern societies.